-An Operation Neptune Spear, the one which resulted in the death of the world’s most wanted terrorist Osama bin Laden was executed 9 years ago, but still, people wondering why it was executed by DEVGRU and not by other SEAL Team, Delta Force, Ranger or Green Berets?
+An Operation Neptune Spear, which resulted in the death of the world’s most wanted terrorist Osama bin Laden, was executed eleven years ago, but still, people wonder why it was executed by DEVGRU and not by others.
+SEAL Team 6, Delta Force, Ranger, or Green Berets?

-The answer to that question isn’t easy, as I already wrote in some other articles, they were chosen at the time simply as the Delta was chosen to carry out the al-Baghdadi raid last year.
-To compare DEVGRU and Delta Force, both units are considered as Tier 1 units directly under the SOCOM (the ones who carry out such operations as it was Operation Neptune Spear and the Operation Geronimo).
-The other units like the Rangers or Green Berets are considered as Tier 2 units which are not planned to execute directly such high secret missions.
+The answer to that question isn’t easy; as I already wrote in some other articles, they were chosen at the time simply as the Delta was selected to carry out the al-Baghdadi raid last year.
+To compare SEAL Team 6 and Delta Force, both units are considered Tier 1 units directly under the SOCOM (the ones who carry out such operations as Operation Neptune Spear and Operation Geronimo).
+The other units like the Rangers or Green Berets are considered Tier 2 units that are not planned to execute directly such high-secret missions.

 The Force that orders the universe

-WELL, if there’s some quarter in which DEVGRU (Development Group, Seal Team 6, ST6) isn’t perceived as the “it” special ops team, it’s not for lack of trying on their part.
+WELL, if there’s some quarter in which DEVGRU (Development Group, Seal Team 6, ST6) isn’t perceived as the “it” special ops team, it’s not for lack of trying.
 I draw your attention to a 2011 Washington Post piece in which an anonymous member of DEVGRU describes his cadre as follows: